DragoQCC/HardHatC2/README.md

 # Relase Tracking
 Alpha Release - 3/29/23
  NOTE: HardHat is in Alpha release; it will have bugs, missing features, and unexpected things will happen.
-TThank you for trying it, and please report back any issues or missing features so they can be addressed.
+Thank you for trying it, and please report back any issues or missing features so they can be addressed.

 # Features
 ## Teamserver & Client